 - Social Security Disability Insurance: This is offered by the federal government and is a federally funded disability benefit program.
 Sounds like a big deal doesn't it?

 - State disability programs: These programs are in just a few states across the country and offer temporary disability insurance.

 To discuss what California has to offer for its state disability program, first, you should know what a state disability program is.
 These programs are offered through your employer and are usually mandatory in the states that offer them.

 Some states allow the employer to select different plan offerings and others do not.
-Different states have different eligibility guidelines with a variety of coverage ranging in time periods and maximum benefits.
+Different states have different eligibility guidelines with a variety of coverages in a range of time periods and maximum benefits.

 While every state is different, they all agree on the basics when it comes to state disability insurance.
 You must have contributed in the form of your wages to the state disability fund for a certain amount of time.
 Also, you must have had a healthcare professional verify your disability, critical illness, or pregnancy.

 State disability insurance will supplement a portion of an employee’s wages in a non-work-related disability or illness.
 Quite the lifesaver when you're unable to earn an income.